kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 - Other functions like search/left comments/tagging user/share post, etc
 #### Non-functional requirements
 - Let's do some analysis on the Daily Active User (DAU) or Monthly Active User (MAU)
-	- QPS: DAU * Request per day per user(request not only about news feed but things like login/like/comment/post, etc) 1M * 60 / 86400 (total seconds) ~ 100k
+	- **QPS**: DAU * Request per day per user(request not only about news feed but things like login/like/comment/post, etc) 1M * 60 / 86400 (total seconds) ~ 100k
-	- Peak QPS ~ 300k
+	- **Peak QPS** ~ 300k
 	- High QPS determines that we may need a cluster of 500 ~ 1k web servers to handle that request (considering of business logic and bottleneck of database query)
 - Let's also do some estimation on storage
 	- How many new photo will be uploaded every day or every second, what's going to be the average photo file size
 	- Total space required for 1 day of photo/1 year/5 years?
 	- For this news feed section, we can think of this would be a heave read and light write QPS
-- When we talked about designing it as distributed system, which I assume it's something we're looking forward in today's design
+- When we talked about designing it as distributed system, which I assume it's something we're looking forward in today's design, we need to consider of
-- we'd basically mean
 - **High scalability**: supports an arbitrarily large number of posts or able to **handle load increase**
 - **High availability**: **survives hardware/network failures**
 - **High performant**: keep end-to-end **latency as low as possible**